geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

         #     foo: bar
         # mandatory_properties:
         # - bbox
-        # source_crs: 31287 # defaults to 4326 if not provided
-        # target_crs: 31287 # defaults to 4326 if not provided

 The provider supports connection over host and port with SID or SERVICE_NAME.
 For TNS naming, the system environment variable TNS_ADMIN or the configuration parameter tns_admin must be set.